Legacy of Greek Painting

 In general, originality was diverted into adaptation or whimsicality.
 It is not surprising that in the midddle of the first century CE Pliny the Elder described painting as a dying art.
 By the fourth century CE, technical standards were falling and, while - for two hundred years longer - some respectable work was done in the old tradition (mainly by miniaturists and the illustrators of expensive manuscripts), the hieratic style of Byzantine art was becoming established.

 By Greek standards, Byzantine painting is a depraved art - less technically competent, contemptuous of the ideal beauty of figure painting, and ignorant of the rules of optics.
-And although it developed a mystical theory of its own, there seems always to have been a consciousness of its Greek heritage - evident in the modelling of forms by shading and high lights, in the use of foreshortening, and in the retention of a sort of perspective - so that it was always turning back towards Greek models, dimly preserved in the illustrations of manuscripts.
+And although it developed a mystical theory of its own, there seems always to have been a consciousness of its Greek heritage - evident in the modelling of forms by shading and high lights, in the use of foreshortening, and in the retention of a sort of linear perspective - so that it was always turning back towards Greek models, dimly preserved in the illustrations of manuscripts.

 [Note: For information about ceramics from ancient Greece, including the Geometric, Black-figure, Red-figure and White-ground technique, see: Greek Pottery: History & Styles.]